NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • White, Rosé, and Sparkling Wine: Keep in the fridge and consume within 3–5 days.
 Use a wine stopper or vacuum sealer to extend freshness.

 For more detailed advice, check out this complete guide to storing opened wine.
+If you’re unsure whether your wine is still good, learn about the signs of bad wine.

 Can Red Wine Be Refrigerated?